reecehunter/reecehunter/README.md

 # 👋 Hi, I'm Reece Hunter

 I'm a self-taught developer who’s been coding since I was a kid.
-These days, I focus on web development and run my own agency, (Hunter Web Designs)[https://hunterwebdesigns.com].
+These days, I focus on web development and run my own agency, [Hunter Web Designs](https://hunterwebdesigns.com).

 ### 🌱 What I’m into
 - Clean, modern front-end development